Mark Twitchell: Attempted murder charge

 Twitchell still faced an attempted murder charge for his alleged attack on Gilles Tetreault, a computer company contractor.
 Tetreault testified that he was lured using the website Plenty of Fish, expecting a date with a young woman named Sheena, only to be attacked by a man in a hockey mask with a stun baton when he arrived at the garage in Edmonton rented by Twitchell.
 After a violent struggle, Tetreault escaped, but did not report the attack to police.
 Tetreault claims that he did not report the attack because he was embarrassed.
-Tetreault was nicknamed "The One Who Got Away" by several media outlets.
+Tetreault was nicknamed "The One Who Got Away" by several media outlets, and published a book recounting his experience by the same title.

 Crown prosecutors considered pursuing a charge of attempted murder after securing a conviction of first-degree murder.
 Detectives were adamant that they had gathered a mountain of evidence – much of it revealed during the murder trial – while even Twitchell himself admitted on the witness stand to committing the attack.
 In preparing the case for trial, the Crown had argued in court for the attempted murder and first-degree murder charges to be heard simultaneously as they were part of the same "transaction" of his attempt to become a serial killer.
 Under Canadian law, charges can only be heard together if they are linked in some way.
 Court of Queen's Bench Justice Terry Clackson was not convinced by the prosecution's argument that the attack on Gilles Tetreault and the murder of Johnny Altinger were part of the same transaction.
 He ordered the charges to be severed and heard separately.
 "The offences are related and connected, but remain discrete," Justice Clackson wrote in his reasons for the decision, "As a result, the attempted murder charge cannot stand on the same indictment as the charge of murder because they are different transactions."
 On June 17, 2011, an attempted murder charge against Twitchell was stayed in the Court of Queen's Bench of Alberta, meaning that Crown prosecutors could resurrect the charge within a one-year period.
 Since his conviction of first-degree murder secured a maximum sentence — life in prison with no parole eligibility for 25 years — there was no need to proceed with more charges, and the attempted murder charge against Twitchell was eventually dropped.